-I initially studied literature, before studying plastic art.
-I consider poetry as the highest form of art, and I pursue poetic qualities in my artwork.
+I initially studied literature, before studying art.
+I consider poetry as the highest form of human endeavour, and I pursue poetic qualities in my artwork.

 I have been attempting to extend art as a form of living, beyond a merely institutional discipline.
 Since life itself is improvised, improvisation has become my general method and conceptual ground.
 In this sense, improvisation has become my artistic medium.
 Some of my thoughts on improvisation are found here.

 My art practice is interdisciplinary in essence.
 Dancing has influenced the way I make art; I tend to pursue abstraction rather than representation.
 Conversely, my visual art background shapes the way I understand dance; I interpret body movements in the contexts of visual art practice.
 In addition, I have been interested in sound art in recent years.
 I have tried to merge visual art, sound art, and dance in a form of site-specific performance.